tom-90/RROx/plugins/map/README.md

 ## Changelog

+### v1.1.1 - 13-11-2022

+**Important: This version of the plugin requires the RROx desktop app version 2.2.0 or higher.**

+- `Fixed` Bug where track would not be displayed on top of rail + ballast type III and only the groundwork was rendered.

 ### v1.1.0 - 13-11-2022

 **Important: This version of the plugin requires the RROx desktop app version 2.2.0 or higher.**